AliceO2Group/AliceO2/README.md

 A quickstart page can be found under [https://aliceo2group.github.io/](https://aliceo2group.github.io/).

 ### Building / Installation
-In order to install with aliBuild you can follow [this tutorial](http://alisw.github.io/alibuild/o2-tutorial.html).
+In order to build and install O2 with aliBuild you can follow [this tutorial](http://alisw.github.io/alibuild/o2-tutorial.html).

 ### Issue tracking system
 We use JIRA to track issues.
 [Report a bug here](https://alice.its.cern.ch/jira/secure/CreateIssue.jspa?pid=11201&issuetype=1).